-The Company is classified as Medium Low Risk under the Central Bank of Ireland's PRISM rating framework and is subject to the Central Bank of Ireland's Corporate Governance Requirements for Insurance Undertakings 2015 (the Code).
+The Company is classified as Medium Low Risk under the CBI's PRISM rating framework and is subject to the CBI's Corporate Governance Requirements for Insurance Undertakings 2015 (the Code).

 The Company's Board is responsible for overseeing, controlling and directing the activities of the Company.
 The Board retains primary responsibility for corporate governance within the Company at all times.
 Senior Management also plays an important role in ensuring effective governance.